Strategic Advisor vs Consultant vs Coach vs SME vs Trainer. V3

 My regular update regarding my learnings and unlearnings

-The purpose of this update is to share my learnings and unlearnings, with the expectation that some will be of value to you.
+The purpose of this article is to share my learnings and unlearnings, with the expectation that some will be of value to you.
+This email was 100% written by me – not by AI.
+When you send me an email, my response is 100% written by me.

 My biggest learnings in the past three months: